salman611/TicTacToe-Project1/README.md

 6. Write the pseudocode for the Tic Tac Toe logic as comments in your JS file
 7. Choose the correct data type for how your Tic Tac Toe board should be represented in JS
 8. Add jQuery to your HTML file if you would like to use it instead of vanilla JavScript.
-9. Begin working on the [user stories](https://github.com/wdi-red-coral/project-1-prompt/blob/master/README.md#user-stories), 1 at a time
+9. Begin working on the [user stories](https://github.com/sei-relativity/project-1-prompt/blob/master/README.md#user-stories), 1 at a time
-10. Deploy your application to github pages
+10. Deploy your application to GitHub pages
 ---

 ## Useful Resources